 There are different types of heating oil tanks available – they come in a wide variety of sizes and capacities to suit most needs.
 They can be made of either plastic or steel.
 Plastic tanks require less maintenance, require a solid base and are less vulnerable to failure whereas steel tanks offer higher levels of protection again theft or vandalism.

-The types of tank available are as follows:
+The types of domestic heating oil tanks available are as follows:

 A single skinned tank consists of only one shell or skin.
-There is no bund to catch any leaks so in the unfortunate even of your tank splitting or leaking, there is nothing to contain the fuel and your valuable heating oil will be lost and the surrounding area polluted by the heating oil that was contained within the tank.
+There is no bund to catch any leaks so in the unfortunate event of your central heating oil tank splitting or having an oil leak, there is nothing to contain the fuel and your valuable home heating oil will be lost and the surrounding area polluted by the heating oil that was contained within the tank.

 - Within 10 meters of controlled water (rivers, streams, lakes, canals, coastal waters, estuaries and groundwater)